 Aesop will work with just about any theme, I tested it with a few, but it really works best when combined with a theme that is structured to accommodate Aesop content.
-This typically means it allows full-width posts, and has some CSS set-up already that hook into classes added by the plugin.
+This typically means it allows full-width posts and has some CSS set-up already that hook into classes added by the plugin.
 Aesop has a few premium themes available on their site, but I also found a great starter theme which, with a few customizations, can be adapted to just about any style.
 It supports animations, utility classes, typography, and a bunch more.
 If you want to get the most out of Aesop though, you’ll want to grab a compatible theme to work with.
-Otherwise, you will miss some of it’s functionality.
-I know that this is prohibitive for some people, but if longform content is the focus of your blog, it can make the process a lot easier in the end.
+Otherwise, you will miss some of its functionality.
+I know that this is prohibitive for some people, but if the long-form content is the focus of your blog, it can make the process a lot easier in the end.

 How’s it Work?